perfect-solutions/maillist_checker/README.md

 Checker for mail list.
 It uses SMTP-protocol and 550 response for check the email is alive

 # Usage
-This command must be run on the works SMTP-outgount server.
+This command must be run on the works SMTP-outgoing server.

 Command usage: